 Prosecutor Tariq Shakoor said the incident took place at around two in the morning on December 7 last year.

-Mr Loughton, who had been out with friends in Leamington, went to the Shell garage in Clarendon Avenue to get some food, and got into conversation with Stevenson who was there for cigarettes.
+The victim who had been out with friends in Leamington, went to the Shell garage in Clarendon Avenue to get some food, and got into conversation with Stevenson who was there for cigarettes.

 When Stevenson, who had previous convictions for assaults and battery, was arrested two weeks later he claimed his victim had said something abusive to him, although he could not remember what.